-A. Pilate was an unbeliever who didn’t have any idea who Jesus was.
+Pilate was an unbeliever who didn’t have any idea who Jesus was.
 He was acting in ignorance.
-But the priests who handed Him over had to know they were putting the Son of God to death.
+But at some level the priests who handed Him over had to know they were putting the Son of God to death.
 It was too obvious from their Scriptures for them not to have known.
-The sin was the same, but the culpability of the priests was greater.
+Although the sin was the same, the culpability of the priests was greater.

-James 2:10 says he who breaks one point of the Law is as guilty as if he broke all of it.
+At the beginning of His ministry Jesus taught that as soon as we begin thinking about sinning, we’re as guilty as if we had actually sinned.
+Therefore anger can be as bad as murder, and a lustful thought can be as bad as adultery.
+And finally, James 2:10 tells us he who breaks one point of the Law is as guilty as if he broke all of it.
 If any violation is equal to all violations there cannot be any degrees of sin.